codecraftuk/codecraftuk.github.io/_posts/2016-08-01-simplicity.md

 ---
 layout: post
-title: Simplicity: A Guided Conversation
+title: "Simplicity: A Guided Conversation"
 ---

 For our August event, we'll be running a <a href="http://guidedconversations.org/">Guided Conversation</a> entitled, "Simplicity".